-Serbia, Bosnia: Major challenges and experiences in development of RES energy projects, mitigation and investor relations4.
-May 2015. / News Serbia Energy
+Serbia, Bosnia: Major challenges and experiences in development of RES energy projects, mitigation and investor relations, News Serbia Energy

 All West Balkan-South East Europe countries have significant RES unexplored potentials.
 Despite the challenges new renewable power gen projects are attractive for investors.
 Smart wise approach in project development in the Balkan countries is the key for effective efficient project development in RES power gen sector.

 Balkan countries, with their vast untapped renewable energy potential, have adopted obligatory binding targets for renewable energy, but have struggled to mobilize capital to fund and bring projects to fruition.
 It is estimated that EUR 2.3 billion is required to finance regional renewable projects of common regional interest (Energy Community, 2013).
 Restricted by public budgets, state-owned incumbent utilities are unable to finance such projects on their own balance sheets, thus creating opportunities for private sector independent power producers (IPPs) to bridge the funding gap.
 However, attracting investors has proven to be rather difficult as national energy markets do not yet provide for stable, transparent regulatory frameworks and a competitive environment for such investments.
 Moreover, national markets are considered to be small on an individual basis which limits potential for economies of scale.